jiangxincode/mpi.vim/README.md

 Syntax highlight, matching rules and mappings for the mpi.

-Now the plugin has full support of MPI 2.2 with C, C++ and Fortran bingding, Golang binding is on the way.
+Now the plugin has full support of MPI 2.2 with C, C++ and Fortran binding, Golang binding is on the way.

 If you have some advises, please tell me, open a issue, give me a pull request, or send me a email.

 Hava a good time on MPI.

+Hava a good time on VIM.

 + Aloys
 + jiangxinnju@163.com